Gaëtan Dugas: "Patient Zero" designation

-Dugas is featured prominently in Randy Shilts's 1987 book And the Band Played On: Politics, People, and the AIDS Epidemic (1987), which documents the outbreak of the AIDS epidemic in the United States.
+Dugas is featured prominently in Randy Shilts' 1987 book And the Band Played On: Politics, People, and the AIDS Epidemic (1987), which documents the outbreak of the AIDS epidemic in the United States.
 Shilts refers to Dugas as "Patient Zero" and portrays him as having almost sociopathic behaviour by allegedly intentionally infecting, or at least recklessly endangering, others with the virus.
+Shilts interviewed epidemiologist Selma Dritz who reported that in 1982 she informed Dugas that he was infecting other people, but he refused to cease having casual sex in spite of this.
 Dugas is described as being a charming, handsome sexual athlete who, according to his own estimation, averaged hundreds of sex partners per year.
 He claimed to have had over 2,500 sexual partners across North America since becoming sexually active in 1972.
-In David France's 2016 book How to Survive a Plague, Shilts's editor expressed his regret for having "made a conscious decision to vilify Dugas in the book and publicity campaign in order to spur sales."
+In David France's 2016 book How to Survive a Plague, Shilts' editor expressed his regret for having "made a conscious decision to vilify Dugas in the book and publicity campaign in order to spur sales."

-Genetic analysis historically provided some support for the Patient Zero theory, in which Dugas was believed to be part of a cluster of homosexual men who travelled frequently, were extremely sexually active, and died of AIDS at a very early stage in the epidemic.

 Re-examination

 A number of authorities have since voiced reservations about the implications of the CDC's Patient Zero study and characterizations of Dugas as being responsible for bringing HIV to cities such as Los Angeles and San Francisco.
 In the Patient Zero study, the average length of time between sexual contact and the onset of symptoms was 10 1/2 months.
-While Shilts's book does not make such an allegation, the rumour that Dugas was the principal disseminator of the virus became widespread.
+While Shilts' book does not make such an allegation, the rumour that Dugas was the principal disseminator of the virus became widespread.
 In 1988, Andrew R. Moss published an opposing view in The New York Review of Books.